resources-banner-image

 LESSON #4: CONNECTION ERROR?
 AN UNHEALTHY CONFIGURATION COULD BE THE CULPRIT

-If an AWS ELB does not route traffic for the Apigee hybrid on AWS (Anthos), it's possible that you could work around this by directly configuring the AWS ELB.
-Try setting the externalTrafficPolicy field to cluster and perform the health check via the correct port.
+If an AWS ELB does not route traffic properly for an Apigee Hybrid deployment on AWS, it can often be fixed by configuring the ELB directly.
+Try setting the externalTrafficPolicy field to cluster and perform the health check using the correct port.

-As a first wave partner for both Google’s Anthos and Apigee hybrid, we hope our initial lessons learned were valuable to you.
+We hope our lessons learned were valuable to you.
 Stay tuned as we’ll continue to share our learnings as we progress.
-In the meantime, Let’s talk about your experiences or chat about where you are in your cloud, API, and containerization journey.
+In the meantime, let’s talk about your experiences or discuss where you are in your cloud, API, and containerization journey.